Federalist No. 55

-The paper discusses critics' objections to the relatively small size of the House of Representatives (sixty-five members) because they believe that there aren't enough representatives to defend the country against the small group of legislators who are violating the rights of the people.
+The paper discusses critics' objections to the relatively small size of the House of Representatives (sixty-five members) because they believe that there are not enough representatives to defend the country against the small group of legislators who are violating the rights of the people.
 Madison notes that the size of the House will increase as population increases.
 In addition, he states that the small size does not put the public liberty in danger because of the checks and balances relationship the House of Representatives has with the state legislatures, as well as the fact that every member is voted in by the people every two years.